Catherine Jagiellon: Religious policy

-In the autumn of 1572, Catherine applied for dispensation to be given the right to receive the communion "sub utraque", as well as to be given certain dispensations regarding fasting.
-Her demands are seen as a way for John III to investigate how far the Catholic church would be willing to go to introduce a counter reformation, as certain changes would have to be made to make it possible.
+In the autumn of 1572, Catherine applied for dispensation to be given the right to receive the communion "sub utraque" and certain dispensations regarding fasting.
+Her demands are seen as a way for John III to investigate how far the Catholic church would be willing to go to introduce the Counter-Reformation, as certain changes would have to be made to make it possible.
 John III launched a new church order called "Röda Boken" ("The Red Book").
-This was a sort of mix between Protestantism and Catholicism that reintroduced numerous Catholic customs in the ceremonial life of the Swedish church, one of them being the use of Latin, which aroused a great deal of opposition and resulted in the Liturgical Battle, which was not to end for twenty years.
+This was a sort of mix between Protestantism and Catholicism that reintroduced numerous Catholic customs in the ceremonial life of the Swedish church, one of them being the use of Latin, which aroused a great deal of opposition and resulted in the Liturgical struggle, which was not to end for twenty years.
 Queen Catherine, Queen Anna, Cardinal Hosius and the pope negotiated for several years about this, and Catherine pointed out, that without certain dispensations for Sweden, a counter-reformation would not be possible.
-In 1574, she was given absolution and dispensation regarding the fasting, but as the pope refused dispensation regarding the communion, she refused to take communion altogether.
+In 1574, she was given absolution and dispensation regarding fasting, but as the pope refused dispensation regarding communion, she refused to take communion altogether.
 Her agent in Rome was Paolo Ferrari.
 The papal curia had serious hopes for a counter-reformation in Sweden through her.
 In 1574, she received the Polish Jesuit Stanislaus Warszewicki, sent to her as an ambassador from the pope and king Philip II of Spain.

 Queen Catherine had the son of the deposed Eric XIV sent to the Jesuit order in Poland in 1573.
 In 1575, the ban for the remaining convents in Sweden to accept novices was lifted.
 In 1576, she sent her son to be educated by the Jesuits in Braunsberg.
-She welcomed the Norwegian Jesuit Laurentius Nicolai from Rome and housed him in the former Franciscan monastery in Stockholm, that had been closed during the Reformation, and allowed him to open a Catholic school there (the Protestants stormed and closed the school in 1583).
+She welcomed the Norwegian Jesuit Laurentius Nicolai from Rome and housed him in the former Franciscan monastery in Stockholm, which had been closed during the Reformation, and allowed him to open a Catholic school there (the Protestants stormed and closed the school in 1583).
 Queen Catherine strongly supported the old Vadstena Abbey, where the last nuns still lived, and often visited it.
 A new shrine was made for the relics of King Eric the Saint in the cathedral of Uppsala.